atelierdumobile/appdeploy/README.md

 Display

-	- display more information such ressources sizes and repartition
+	- display more information such size of resources and repartition
-	- display validity of certificate
+	- display validity of certificates
-	- MacApp support
+	- .app MacApp support
 	- MultiWindow support
 	- Add a comment section

 Signing (iOS)

 	- Ipa : display more information about signing information
-	- xcarchvie : Weakness of the signing part due to certificate issue, and complexity build issue.
+	- Xcarchvie : Weakness of the signing part due to certificate issue, and complexity build issue.
 Not sure it is the role of this tool.
 	- Resiging by choosing a certificate
 	- Upload Dsym
-	- Delegate signing to Fastlane if present
+	- Automatically delegate signing to Fastlane (gym) if present

 Network